-This paper highlights as nations around the world continue to grapple with the spread of Covid-19 pandemic, there is wide variation in the response and use of recommended safety measures to slow the spread of disease.
-A sense making analysis of village narratives, lines of thoughts and discussions provides insight into how and why this has been the case.
-Using the case of Pa Umur village in the Kelabit Highlands, it provides a socio cultural understanding as to how local communities may make sense of the covid-19 health crisis and what factors have shaped their emergency response and actions.
+This paper highlights that as nations around the world continue to grapple with the spread of COVID-19 pandemic, there is a wide variation in the response and use of recommended safety measures to slow the spread of disease.
+A sense making analysis of village narratives, lines of thoughts and discussions provide insights into how and why this has been the case.
+Using the case of Pa Umur Village in the Kelabit Highlands, it provides a socio-cultural understanding as to how local communities could make sense of the COVID-19 health crisis and what factors had shaped their emergency responses and actions.

-The Pa Umur village case suggests that the first step in pandemic control in remote communities is to prevent introduction of disease into the communities.
+The case of Pa Umur village suggests that the first step in pandemic control in remote communities is to prevent introduction of disease into the communities.
 This requires effective communications to contain the COVID-19 pandemic by emphasizing contextualized messages.
 For instance, guidance needs to be adapted to local settings in order to be culturally appropriate and relevant.
-Similar situation was found to be the case in Zimbabwe by Mackworth-Young, et al (2020).
+Similar situation was found to be the case in Zimbabwe (Mackworth-Young, et al., 2020).
 It was discovered that there is a need for public health messages on behavioural change to be adapted to suit different community groups.